Go Back

 • Bake for 20-24 minutes or until a toothpick comes out clean.

-• Take the cake out of the oven and place the cake still in the pan on a wire rack for 30 minutes to cool.
+• Take cake out of oven and place, still in the pan, on a wire rack for 30 minutes to cool.

 Make the Whipped Cream Layer

-• If the heavy whipping cream isn’t cold the whipped cream won’t come together.
-If this happens place the bowl in the freezer for 5-10 minutes and try again.
+(If heavy whipping cream isn’t cold the whipped cream won’t come together.
+If this happens place the bowl in the freezer for 5-10 minutes and try again.)

 Cut the Cake

-• When the cake is fully cooled, take a spatula and loosen the edges as well as underneath the cake.
-Be very gentil not to crack the cake.
+• When cake is fully cooled, take a spatula and loosen edges as well as underneath the cake.
+Be very gentle not to crack the cake.

-• Then place a cutting board on top of the pan and flip it upside down so the cake is now out of the pan and upside down on the cutting board.
-The cake should come out easily if you loosened it all the way.
+• Place a cutting board on top of the pan and flip the entire board and pan upside down so the pan is sitting on the board.
+Remove pan and cake should come out easily onto the board if you loosened it all the way.

-• Leave the cake upside down and take a 4” Christmas tree cookie cutter and cut out 8-10 trees.
-Try to cut the trees as close to the edges as possible so you can try to squeeze two out of the center.
+• Leave cake upside down and take a 4” Christmas tree cookie cutter and cut out trees.
+Start close to the edges so you can cut a few out of the center.

 Assemble and Decorate

-• Spread 2-3 spoonfuls of filling on half of the trees.
-We’re going to make little cake sandwiches so make sure you’ve got a good ratio of whipped cream to cake.
+• Spread 2-3 spoonfuls of the whipped cream filling you made on half of the trees.
+The other half will be used to top them.
+Make sure you have a good ratio of filling to cake.

-• Once you’ve coated your trees immediately sprinkle the tops with decorating sugar.
+• Once you’ve "frosted" your trees immediately sprinkle tops with decorating sugar.

 Notes

-This recipe was inspired by the treats made by Little Debbie.
-But my recipe is not affiliated with or endorsed by the brand and/or corporation.
+This recipe was inspired by but not affiliated with or endorsed by the Little Debbie brand and/or corporation in any way.